junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 "Matthew, I'm not looking for proof.
 I just want to help you," the Father said, resigned.
 "That fire inside you -- if you don't learn to control it, one day it's going to control you."

-"I think I'm controling it just fine," he said, again in his voice too distant for someone his age.
+"I think I'm controlling it just fine," he said, again in his voice too distant for someone his age.
 Remote and isolated.

 Father Lantom sighed again.
 Before he turned to leave, he said, "You need something.
 I just wish I knew what it was."